 The heads in the first converters had one nozzle at rather low rate of oxygen supply.
 As the demand for the increase of the oxygen flow rate and converter capacity grew, the use of one single nozzle resulted in splash of the melted metal during the blow down.
 At present the tuyere heads are equipped with up to seven nozzles while the strength and service life of construction remained the same.
 The nozzles are mounted equally spaced around the tuyere head axis at a definite angle to this axis.
 This angle is determined depending on the converter free volume and the distance to the converter walls so that the oxygen coming out the nozzle doesn’t burn out the refractory wall material.
 This provides more uniform blow down without metal splashing and increases the finished metal output by a few percent.

-Manufacturing and engineering company ENCE GmbH (ЭНЦЕ ГмбХ) can also provide the customers of the metallurgical production facilities with a number of special parts fabricated according to the customers’ technical assignments using special stainless steels of higher mechanical strength and durability, heat-resistant steels, stellen, bronze, ceramic and coated steels:
+Engineering company LCC "INTECH GmbH" can also provide the customers of the metallurgical production facilities with a number of special parts fabricated according to the customers’ technical assignments using special stainless steels of higher mechanical strength and durability, heat-resistant steels, stellen, bronze, ceramic and coated steels: